F-I-D-O/Manuals/manuals/LLM.md

 - [`Spelunking`](https://claudionary.com/definition/spelunking/): Claude is exploring a treacherous codebase, with lot of old APIs, fallbacks, or dead code
 - [`Sprouting`](https://claudionary.com/definition/sprouting/): Branching the cognitive process
 - [`Symbioting`](https://claudionary.com/definition/symbioting/): state in which nor the claudes knowledge, nor the codebase is seen as a ground truth, claude is questioning both.
+- [`Synthesizing`](https://claudionary.com/definition/synthesizing/): Using several external sources to form a coherent response.
 - [`Twisting`](https://claudionary.com/definition/twisting/): Processing theoretically compatible ideas, that are, however contradictory in meaning.
 - [`Unfurling`](https://claudionary.com/definition/unfurling/): Claude already knows the solution, and only acts upnon the knowledge
 - [`Whirpooling`](https://claudionary.com/definition/whirlpooling/): A recursive thinking pattern known to most humans, where resolving question A leads to question B, which leads to question C, and so on.